timschneeb/plasma6-default-dynamic-wallpaper/README.md

-# Dynamic version of the default Plasma 6 wallpaper
+## Default Plasma 6 wallpaper with fade effect

 The light/dark version of the wallpaper slowly fades based on sunrise/sunset in your location.